phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/backend-architecture.md

 -

-# of actionable “theater” warnings delivered per quarter
+# of actionable "theater" warnings delivered per quarter

 - % of proposals with full audit/provenance trace